Northern Kentucky Domestic Violence Lawyer

 There are no unique penalties for a crime of domestic violence, with the exception of one thing: a domestic violence protective order (DVO).
 Domestic violence can be a felony or a misdemeanor depending on the conduct alleged.

 The state will need to prove each element of that crime beyond a reasonable doubt in order to convict you.
-Suhre & Associates, LLC will find weaknesses in the State’s case against you and use them to your advantage.
+Suhre & Associates DUI and Criminal Defense Lawyers will find weaknesses in the State’s case against you and use them to your advantage.

 What are the Penalties for Domestic Violence in Northern Kentucky?

 The penalties for domestic violence in Northern Kentucky can vary greatly depending on how your case is charged.
 Each charge carries its own unique penalties.
-No matter which type of domestic violence you are accused of, Suhre & Associates, LLC can help fight for your freedom and future.
+No matter which type of domestic violence you are accused of, Suhre & Associates DUI and Criminal Defense Lawyers can help fight for your freedom and future.

 The three most common domestic violence charges are assault, strangulation, and stalking.